Murder of Maryann Measles: Events of October 19, 1997

 The day of her murder, Measles could sense that her life was in danger.
 While at the New Milford Town Green that day, Maggie Bennett, Alan Walter, and June Segar were circling Measles in Bennett's mini van, yelling at her and hurling out threats.
-Feeling uneasy, Maryann called her mother from a payphone near the Green's gazebo and asked for a ride home.
-Cyndi Measles picked Maryann up but needed to stop for milk and bread at the nearby Big Y at Veterans Plaza.
-As Maryann waited in the parking lot for her mother to finish her errand, she was approached by Ronald Rajcok, who forced her into his Pontiac Trans Am.
+Feeling uneasy, Measles called her mother from a payphone near the Green's gazebo and asked for a ride home.
+Cyndi Measles picked Measles up but needed to stop for milk and bread at the nearby Big Y at Veterans Plaza.
+As Measles waited in the parking lot for her mother to finish her errand, she was approached by Ronald Rajcok, who forced her into his Pontiac Trans Am.
 She was driven to a pull-off on River Road, where the group of friends had gathered.
-It was here that Maryann would be beaten, gang-raped, bound in chains, and dumped into the Housatonic River.
+Measles was beaten, gang-raped, drowned, bound in chains, and dumped into the Housatonic River.